 Your Common Reedbuck trophy should have an average shoulder height of around 37 inches, weigh about 140 pounds, and have a horn length of approximately 12 inches.

 The minimum Safari Club International score for a Common Reedbuck is 21.
-This is measured by adding the length of each horn as well as the circumference of the bases to get your SCI score.
+Add the length of each horn and the circumference of the bases to get your SCI score.

 Common Reedbuck hunting and the mountain reedbuck and Vaal rhebok make up the reedbuck family shot in South Africa.

-They have a distinctive “whistle” when alerted and uses it to significant effect when indicating danger to others.
+They have a distinctive “whistle” when alerted and use it significantly when indicating danger to others.

 Common reedbuck are very alert and quick out of cover; reedbuck will never run too far before stopping, often giving the hunter an opportunity for a shot.